Last Updated: January 12, 2023

 California’s “Shine the Light” Law

 California's “Shine the Light” law (Cal.
 Civ.
 Code §1798.83) permits users of our Site that are California residents to request certain information regarding our disclosure of personal information to third parties for their direct marketing purposes.
-To make such a request, please contact us as specified in the Contact Us section of this Privacy Statement.
+To make such a request, please contact us as specified in the section of this Privacy Statement.

 Changes to This Privacy Statement